3rd May, 2018

 Businesses are entitled to a deduction for prepayments made for greater than $1,000 as long as the eligible service period is less than 12 months.

 You may consider prepaying a portion of rent or interest on borrowings.
 Prepayments under $1,000 are deductible regardless of the service period.

-If you are trading as an individual or through a trust you should check whether the 50% General Discount is applicable for any proposed asset disposal.
+If you’re trading as an individual or through a trust you should check whether the 50 percent General Discount is applicable for any proposed asset disposal.

 This requires that you have held the asset for at least twelve months.
 This means that you need to consider the timing of the disposal.

 In addition you may be entitled to further small business concessions and discounts, such as Active Asset or Rollover relief.